 According to census records, the home’s first occupants were Orestus F. Booth and his wife, Martha, a former teacher.
 In 1900, they lived at 1021 Ayars Place with their son and a boarder .

 Orestus was unemployed and in failing health, and the home was probably chosen for its proximity to medical care.
 In 1904, on the advice of his doctor, Orestus moved to Cuba.
-His health continued to decline, however, and he died shortly after his arrival.
+His health continued to decline, however, and he died shortly after his arrival in the Caribbean nation.
 Sadly, in 1905, Martha died as well, leaving her son orphaned at the age of eleven .

 In 1903, 1021 Ayars Place was home to Northwestern University ministry student Delbert Ullrick .
 He would later become president of The Vocational & Psychological Institute of Chicago, a business listed under “amusements” in classified ads .

 Ullrick offered lectures and career counseling for topics such as “the choice of a life work” and “the productive thinker.”
 He was ahead of his time with his opinion that career choice was related to happiness, and his lectures were popular and well attended .